gobo-ws/ola-trigger-wiz-light-dmx/README.md

 **OLA trigger config files to control [WiZ lights & smart plugs](https://www.wizconnected.com/en/consumer/products/) with DMX (Art-Net, sACN or via DMX input)**
 Experimental beta version, some work left to do.

-2022-12-16 updates: I have a working solution for controlling RGBW but there is some stuff left to do but I plan to publish a public beta by the end of the year

 **Requirements**